JamesDLD/AzureRm-PowerShell/README.md

 # AzureRm-PowerShell
-Share Azure Rm PowerShell scripts with the community
+Share Az and AzureRm PowerShell scripts with the community